What percent of health insurance is paid by employers?

 Alternative health benefit options for employers

-For example, instead of paying for employer-sponsored coverage from an insurance company, you can go with an HRA—an arrangement that allows employers to offer their employees a specific allowance of money that they can then use to pay for individual health insurance premiums and other qualified out-of-pocket expenses.
+If you’re struggling to meet minimum contribution requirements, alternative health benefit options can be helpful.
+For example, instead of paying for employer-sponsored plans from an insurer, you can go with an HRA.
+This type of health benefit allows employers to provide their employees with a certain amount of tax-free money, which they can then use to pay for individual health plan premiums and other qualified out-of-pocket costs.

 The following four simple steps outline how an HRA works: